c-allergic/2024-Summer-UGRP/UGRP.typ

     [$z = x_1 xor x_2$],[$2x_1x_2-2(x_1+x_2)z-4(x_1+x_2)a+4a z+x_1+x_2+z+4a$]
     ),
-    caption: [QUBO Penalties for Logical Operations @noauthor_reformulating_nodate] ) <tbl:qubo>
+    caption: [QUBO Penalties for Logical Operations @noauthor_reformulating_nodate] ) <tbl:qubo>,
 ]
+In @tbl:qubo, all the variables are intended to be binary value and note that in that case, we have $ x_i^2 = x_i $ and thereby we could transform the linear part into quadratic one @glover2022quantum.
+For example, for the NOT operation, we could obtain its QUBO expression as follows:

-#align(center)[$ z = not x arrow y = mat(x,z;delim:"[") mat(-1,1;
+$ z = not x arrow y = 2x z -x^2 - z^2+1 arrow y = mat(x,z;delim:"[") mat(-1,1;
   1,-1;delim: "[") mat(x;
   z;delim: "[") $
-  QUBO expression of $z= not x $]

-In @tbl:qubo, all the variables are intended to be binary value and note that in that case, we have $ x_i^2 = x_i $ and thereby we could transform the linear part into quadratic one @glover2022quantum.
  For each truth assignment of the variables, the penalty would be 0 if the logical operation is satisfied and be larger than 0 otherwise.
 By checking whether the penalty is 0, we could determine whether the logical operation is satisfied.
 Given this penalties gadgets, we process by considering a simple conjunction of two gedgets.
 Given a circuit sat example

 #align(center)[
   #canvas(length: 0.8cm,{